mandroid6/llm_serving/README.md

 # List available models
 /models

-# Switch to Llama3 model
+# Switch to Qwen model
-/switch llama3-1b
+/switch qwen3-1.8b

 # Start chatting
 Hello, how are you today?